Lots of people dislike the standard prelude, for example for its use of String instead of Text. There have been several attempts to make better ones.

-Text (more extra work for you), but claims to do it better.
+Text), but claims to do it better.

 undefinedas deprecated (so you'll know if you've accidentally left it in code).